Mohammad Hossein Jalali

-Mohammad Hossein Jalali (محمدحسین جلالی) is an Iranian military official who served as minister of defense.
+Mohammad Hossein Jalali (محمدحسین جلالی; 1936) is an Iranian military official who served as minister of defense.

 Career

-Jalali was appointed minister of defense in October 1985 to the cabinet headed by Prime Minister Mir Hossein Mousavi.
+Jalali was appointed minister of defense in October 1985 to the cabinet headed by Prime Minister Mir-Hossein Mousavi.
 He replaced Mohammad Salimi as defense minister.
 Jalali was in office until August 1989.

-Jalali was a brigadier general and the commander of the Aerospace Force of the Islamic Revolutionary Guard Corps.
+Jalali was the commander of the Air Force of the Islamic Revolutionary Guard Corps.
 He was appointed to this post in January 1992, replacing Hossein Dehghan.
 In November 1997, Mohammad Bagher Ghalibaf replaced Jalali as commander of the air wing of the IRGC.
 Then Jalali was appointed by Ali Khamenei as deputy chief of staff of the armed forces for logistics, research and industry.